 A typical fighter drone is a beast in size, often weighing over 600 kilograms (roughly 1,300 pounds).
 They’re designed to carry heavy payloads, sometimes as much as 270 kilograms (about 600 pounds), excluding their built-in instruments and fuel tanks.

-Most military drones resemble fixed-wing aircraft, boasting a much larger wingspan than commercial counterparts.
+Most military drones resemble fixed-wing aircraft, boasting a much larger wingspan than their commercial counterparts.
 They’re powered by gasoline or diesel engines, allowing them to remain airborne for extended periods.

 In contrast, especially the ones you might find at a store, weigh up to 20 kilograms (about 40 pounds).
 They’re often quadcopters powered by built-in rechargeable batteries, which are lighter than fuel tanks and more eco-friendly.